New South Wales - Chairperson

 Within Aboriginal Health across NSW, and has strong relationships with key stakeholders across NSW.
 This includes NSW Ministry of Health, Aboriginal Community Controlled Health Services, AH&MRC, Local Health Districts, Primary Health Networks and other government / Non-Government service providers.

-Queensland – Director
+Queensland – Deputy Chair

 Judith Parnham represents both Aboriginal and the Torres Straits and is a proud Ankamuthi (Northern Peninsular Area.
 Qld) and Erub - Darnley Island descendant.